-- On an episode of Sesame Street, some Muppets sang "Consider Yourself" from the musical Oliver!.
+- On an episode of Sesame Street, some Muppets sang "Consider Yourself" from Oliver!.
 When they got to the line "...and the drinks are on the house", one Muppet kept the lyrics kid-friendly by shouting "SOFT drinks!".

 - Blackadder II: inverted in “Potato”, after being forced to produce a gift for Sir Walter Raleigh and Lord Melchet or face beheading, they reveal two bottles of “fine wine”.
 It is in fact water… frothy water.
 Baldrick’s water, to be precise.